Crimes of the Future (2022 film): Plot

 A governmental police unit seeks to use Tenser to infiltrate a group of radical evolutionists.
-Without telling Caprice, Tenser meets a series of contacts through other biological performance art shows that lead him to the evolutionist cell.
+Without telling Caprice, he follows a series of contacts through other biological performance art shows that lead him to the evolutionist cell.
 One of them, former cosmetic surgeon Nasatir, creates a zippered cavern in Tenser's stomach, which Caprice uses to access Tenser's organs in an oral sex act where she fellates his zipper wound and presumably his internal organs while he moans in erotic pleasure.
 Caprice continues to network with other performance artists, eventually choosing to receive decorative cosmetic surgery on her forehead.

-Tenser meets with Timlin, who reveals to him the agenda of the evolutionists: they have chosen to modify their digestive system to make them able to eat plastics and other synthetic chemicals.
-Their principal food is a purple processed "candy bar" of toxic waste, fatally poisonous to others.
-Lang is the leader of the cell; his son Brecken had been born with the ability to eat plastic, proving the inaccuracy of the government's critical stance on human evolution.
-Timlin tries to initiate sex with Tenser, but he says he is not good at "the old sex".
+Tenser meets with Lang, who reveals to him the agenda of the evolutionists: they have chosen to modify their digestive system to make them able to eat plastics and other synthetic chemicals.
+Their principal food is a bar of toxic waste, fatally poisonous to others.
+Lang is the cell's leader; his son Brecken had been born with the ability to eat plastic, proving the inaccuracy of the government's critical stance on human evolution.
+Timlin tries to initiate sex with Tenser, but he declines, saying "I'm not very good at the old sex."

-Tenser is eventually approached by Lang, who wants Tenser and Caprice to reveal the cell's anti-government agenda through a public autopsy of Brecken that will highlight his evolved digestive system.
+Lang eventually approaches Tenser, wanting the couple to reveal the cell's anti-government agenda through a public autopsy of Brecken that will highlight his evolved digestive system.
 After some deliberation, Tenser agrees.
-With Timlin, Lang, and many others watching, Tenser performs the autopsy, but it is revealed that Brecken's natural organ system has been surgically replaced.
+With Timlin, Lang and many others watching, Tenser performs the autopsy, but it is revealed that Brecken's natural organ system has been surgically replaced.
 Lang flees the show in tears.
 Outside, he is approached by two agents who supposedly work for the corporation that manufactures Tenser's biomedical machines.
 Mimicking their earlier killing of Nasatir, they assassinate Lang by driving power drills into his head.
 Tenser's connection within the police unit admits that Timlin replaced Brecken's organs to keep the deviation in human evolution secret from the public.
 Saddened by Brecken and Lang's deaths, Tenser informs the police that he will no longer serve them, approvingly mentioning the cell's beliefs on evolution.